-Unresolved complaints or complaints about the Program Director should be directed to Terri Berryman, Ph.D., Interim Associate Vice President of Career Technical, Work Force Education and Health Professions, (815) 455-8783.
+Unresolved complaints or complaints about the PTA program chair should be directed to Terri Berryman, Ph.D., Associate Vice President of Career Education, (815) 455-8783.
 All complaints will be documented, including the projected outcome, and securely filed within the program.
-Complaints regarding Accreditation of this program should be addressed to the Commission on Accreditation in Physical Therapy Education, 111 North Fairfax Street, Alexandria, Virginia, 22314.
+Complaints regarding accreditation of this program should be addressed to the Commission on Accreditation in Physical Therapy Education, 111 North Fairfax Street, Alexandria, Virginia, 22314.

 Additional PTA program information: